 We also estimated the flux and spectral parameters from the hardness ratio information.
-Using XSPEC we simulated a series of spectra, with $17 \leq \log N_H/(1 \text{ cm}^{-2}) \leq 24$; for the power-law spectrum we used photon indices in the range $-3 \leq \Gamma \leq 5$ and for the APEC spectrum we used temperatures $-2 \leq$ $\log(kT/1\text{keV}) < 1.9$.
+Using XSPEC we simulated a series of spectra, with $17 \le \log N_H/(1~\rm cm^{-2}) \le 24$ ; for the power-law spectrum we used photon indices in the range $-3 \le \Gamma \le 5$ and for the APEC spectrum we used temperatures $-2 \le \log(kT/1\rm keV) \le 1.9$ .
 We folded each simulated spectrum through the instrument response to derive its ECF and its two hardness ratios.
 We used the latter to construct a look-up table of the spectral parameters as a function of (HR1, HR2); examples are given in Fig. 7.
 For each source in our catalog, if (HR1,HR2) lay in the region covered by the simulated spectra we interpolated on this grid to ascertain the spectral parameters of the source.
 We also did this for the four points given by $(HR1\pm\sigma{HR1},HR2\pm\sigma{HR2})$ to estimate the uncertainty on these properties.
 For any of those limits which lay outside the range covered by the simulated spectra, we took the values for the (HR1,HR2) point nearest to the limit in question.
-Note that the range of parameters for the simulated spectra goes beyond what we may physically expect for XRT sources, in such extreme cases the purpose of this approach is to give reasonable flux estimates; the spectral parameters themselves should be viewed with caution.
+Note that the range of parameters for the simulated spectra goes beyond what we may physically expect for XRT sources, in such extreme cases the purpose of this approach is to give reasonable flux estimates within the $0.3-10~{\rm keV}$ band, over which the model gives an acceptable approximation to the data.
+However the actual the spectral parameters themselves should be viewed with caution in those cases, and care should be used before extrapolating outside of the XRT bandpass.